 What type of mortgage do you need?

-If you are planning to become a landlord and rent your property out to tenants, you will need to apply for a buy-to-let mortgage.
-Banks and building societies will consider a number of factors for a buy-to-let mortgage, including the rental market in the area you buy, to ensure there is as little risk involved as possible.
+If you’re planning to become a landlord and rent your property out to tenants, you will need to apply for a buy-to-let mortgage.
+Banks and building societies will consider different factors for a buy-to-let mortgage, including the rental market in the area you buy and the expected rental income.
 In addition, they will assess your own personal income and circumstances including your current mortgage and any other regular financial commitments.

-If you are planning to live in both your existing home and your second property at different times, you can apply for a second residential mortgage.
-You may wish to release equity from your existing property to fund the deposit on your new property, which may mean applying for a mortgage on both properties.
+If you’re planning to live in both your existing home and your second property at different times, you can apply for a second residential mortgage and you may ask the question ‘how much mortgage can I afford on a second home?‘ You may wish to release equity from your existing property to fund the deposit on your new property, which may mean applying for a mortgage on both properties.

 There are numerous mortgage options on the market for you to choose from, but it’s important that you select the best rate, term and repayments for your own individual circumstances.
 At Private Wealth Mortgages we aim to get a full understanding of our client’s financial situation as well as the goals or aspirations they have for the future.
 This helps us to present the most appropriate selection of mortgages to help you make the best decision.